WayneDW/WayneDW.github.io/_posts/2021-06-01-Lyapunov-Poincare.md

 [1] The construction of Lyapunov function implies a tail decay for the distribution $\mu\propto e^{-U(x)}$ outside the ball $B(0, R)$.

-[2] Obtaining a sharper estimate of Poincare constant may require isoperimetric inequality.
+[2] Obtaining a sharper estimate of Poincaré constant may require isoperimetric inequality.

 ## References: